datonic/hub/docs/ROADMAP.md

 ### 0.3

-- [ ] Design incentives for a Data Coop or DataDAO
+- [ ] Design incentives for a Data Coop or DataDAO.
+Bounties, token gated datasets, etc.